It was a really dark time for the Rebellion.

 - A musical number by rock band Jefferson Starship shows up during the agents' search.

-- Bea Arthur does a musical segment from her cantina on Tatooine — the very same cantina seen in A New Hope.
+- Ackmena (played by Bea Arthur) does a musical segment from her cantina on Tatooine — the very same cantina seen in A New Hope.

 - Itchy gets off on what can only be described as a VR porn disc starring Diahann Carroll.
 Provided to him by Saun Dann, a trader played by Art Carney!